 - a qualifying exigency arising out of the fact that the spouse, or a child, or parent of the employee is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces in support of a contingency operation.

-Type 2: Furthermore, the FMLA entitles up to 26 weeks of unpaid leave when the employee is needed to care for a child, spouse, parent or next of kin (nearest blood relative) who is a member of the Armed Forces, including a member of the National Guard or Reserves who is undergoing medical treatment, recuperation, or therapy, is otherwise in an outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness.
+Type 2: Furthermore, the FMLA entitles up to 26 workweeks of unpaid leave when the employee is needed to care for a child, spouse, parent or next of kin (nearest blood relative) who is a member of the Armed Forces, including a member of the National Guard or Reserves who is undergoing medical treatment, recuperation, or therapy, is otherwise in an outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness.

 FMLA Leave of Absence is available to all full-time and part-time faculty, administrative/professional and hourly staff employees who have been employed for at least one year and worked for a minimum of 1,250 hours over the previous twelve months.
 Please see the FMLA Policy for complete details and information about benefits, any paid time, and requirements.